3 Employment of a child

 3 Carol is over the age of 14.
 It is likely her local authority permits employment of this type.
 We are told she is working during the school holidays and as such she can work up to eight hours a day with a maximum of 36 hours a week.
 Carol is working within these parameters and thus her employment is lawful.

 4 Dylan is also able to work in a supermarket during the school holidays.
 However, we are told he is working 11 hours at a time which is more than the permitted eight hours.
 We are also told he has exceeded the permitted 35 hours a week.
 As such, we can conclude that Dylan’s employment is not lawful.

 5 Although Eric is working in an occupation which may be prohibited by the local authority he is over the school leaving age.
 As such, his employment is not contrary to the terms of the Act.

 There are some areas, such as babysitting, where there is no law on how old someone has to be.
+Children under the age of 13 are also able to take part in activities such as sport, advertising, modelling, films, television or theatre productions if local authority child performance licensing rules are followed.
 A young apprenticeship scheme has also been introduced for 14- to 16-year-olds.